w3c/webappsec-permissions-policy/policies/document_stream_insertion.md

 # Document Stream Insertion Policy (Dynamic Mark-up)

 ## Objective
 The API around document stream modification ([dynamic mark-up insertion](https://www.w3.org/TR/2011/WD-html5-author-20110705/apis-in-html-documents.html#dynamic-markup-insertion)), i.e., `document.write`, `document.writeln`, `document.open` and `document.close`
-are anti-pattern, parser-blocking javascritp API.
+are anti-pattern, parser-blocking JavaScript API.
 The objective of the proposed feature is to limit the usage of this API in websites.

 ## Solution

-When the feature is disabled for a specific origin in a frame, any occurance of such API will be ignored and might lead to a DOMException<sup>[1](#notes)</sup>.
+Introduce a new feature policy, namely, `document-write` to control the access to the mentioned API.
+When the feature is disabled for a specific origin in a frame, any usage of such API will be ignored and might lead to a DOMException<sup>[1](#notes)</sup>.

 ## Usage
 The feature can be set through the HTTP headers in the response.
 For instance

 ```
-Feature policy: document-stream-insertion 'none'
+Feature policy: document-write 'none'
 ```

 which would disable the feature for all same and cross origin content.
 The feature can also be set for a given `<iframe>` by modifying the `allow` attribute.
 For instance,

 ```
-<iframe src="https://example.com" allow="document-stream-insertion http://www.google.com"></iframe>
+<iframe src="https://example.com" allow="document-write https://www.google.com"></iframe>
 ```
-would limit the usage of stream insertion API to only "google.com" origins using HTTPS protocol.
+would limit the usage of stream insertion API to only "www.google.com" origins using HTTPS protocol.

 ## Open Problems